FergusK/snapshot-test-module-poc/README.md

 - depends on App
 - calls a preview from app to test in SnapshotTest class

-Test fails with ResourceNotFound error
+Running `verifyPaparazziDebug` Test fails with ResourceNotFound error

 AGP: 8.1.0